HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 We also considered looking at CRUX performance of ecommerce websites with their AMP counterpart (where implemented on a different domain using `<link rel="amphtml"...>` tag).
 Such an analysis will help us identify if there was a significant difference in performance of AMP domain, but due to low adoption rates of AMP across ecommerce websites, such an analysis may not give any meaningful results and we deferred the analysis for future years (if adoption rates increase).

-## Push Notifications
+### Push Notifications

-TODO: In future, Chrome will automatically enroll sites with very low acceptance rates into quieter notifications UI (though exact threshold is not yet defined).
+In future, Chrome will automatically enroll sites with very low acceptance rates into quieter notifications UI (though exact threshold is not yet defined).
 Standard UI will be restored for the site when acceptance rates improve within the control group. https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux

 In this talk, PJ Mclachlan (Product Manager, Google) talks about aiming for at least 50% acceptance rates to be in safe territory to avoid falling into quieter notifications UI and aiming for 80% and above acceptance rate.